 If you’re looking for sea, sand, sun and surf, you don’t need to make the long trip to California.
 OK, maybe you’ll get a bit more sunshine there, but we’ve got the other three elements in spades.
-Rhossili Bay has been one of the UK’s top surf spots since the sport made its way over from Australia in the 1950s.
+Llangennith on Rhossili Bay has been one of the UK’s top surf spots since the sport made its way over from Australia in the 1950s.
 It’s also home to living legend Pete ‘PJ’ Jones, owner of the local surf shop and former British and European surfing champion.

 National Waterfront Museum